Water Bottle Fittings

 The water bottle frame fittings are used with bolts to hold the water bottle cage to the frame.
-These fitting are sometimes welded directly to the tubing of some frames.
-Another design is uses a "threaded insert" (Figure 1).
-The threaded insert or "rivet nut" is a fitting that is placed in a drilled tube, and then expanded to hold tight in the hole.
+These fittings are sometimes welded directly to the tubing of some frames.
+Another design is uses a “threaded insert” (Figure 1).
+The threaded insert or “rivet nut” is a fitting that is placed in a drilled tube, and then expanded to hold tight in the hole.
 With time and use these fitting can loosen in the frame tubing.

-The threaded insert is sized slightly smaller then the hole.
+The threaded insert is sized slightly smaller than the hole.
 A tool is then threaded into the nut and the nut is pulled tight.
 This acts to expand (deform) the outside of the nut and clinches it tight in the frame tube.

-If the threaded insert has loosend, remove the bolt from the cage and remove the cage.
+If the threaded insert has loosened, remove the bolt from the cage and remove the cage.
 This is often the most difficult part of the process.
 If the fitting is loose in the frame it may simply spin, and the bolt will never loosen.
 It is possible in some cases to drip in some wicking thread locker such as Loctite 290 or DT Swiss Spoke Freeze.
 Allow this to cure for several hours and then attempt again to loosen the bolt.

 It is first necessary to remove the bolt from the fitting.
 In some case, if the bolt is only marginally stuck, simply using the hex wrench to apply a side load will cause the nut to stick enough to free the bolt (Figure 2).
 Pull upward on the wrench while turning counter-clockwise.